maxmind/geoipupdate/doc/geoipupdate.md

 `-f`, `--config-file`

 :   The configuration file to use.
 See `GeoIP.conf` and its documentation for
     more information.
 This is optional.
-It defaults to CONFFILE.
+It defaults to the environment variable `GEOIPUPDATE_CONF_FILE` if it is set, or CONFFILE otherwise.

 `--parallelism`